 Give Alternative Response

 Is your kid hitting themselves because they are excited about something?
-Are they doing it because they have a lot of pent up energy that needs to be release?
+Are they doing it because they have a lot of pent-up energy that needs to be released?

 If this is the case, then you should be teaching your kid how to release this energy.

-Turn it into something positive like showing them some workouts they can do.
-Push-ups, sit-ups, running on the spot, these are all things you can do to release energy.
+Turn it into something positive, like showing them some workouts they can do.
+Push-ups, sit-ups, running on the spot are all things you can do to release energy.
 They are all good for you too!

 Reward Good Behavior

 Rewarding good behavior is so much better than punishing bad behavior!

 I will always reward my son when he does something good—every time.